Cerebral cortex: History

-In 1909, Korbinian Brodmann distinguished different areas of the neocortex based on cytoarchitectural difference and divided the cerebral cortex into 52 regions.
+In 1909, Korbinian Brodmann distinguished 52 different regions of the cerebral cortex based on their cytoarchitecture.
+These are known as Brodmann areas.

-Rafael Lorente de Nó, a student of Santiago Ramon y Cajal identified more than 40 different types of cortical neurons based on the distribution of their dendrites and axons.
+Rafael Lorente de Nó, a student of Santiago Ramon y Cajal, identified more than 40 different types of cortical neurons based on the distribution of their dendrites and axons.

 Other animals

 The cerebral cortex is derived from the pallium, a layered structure found in the forebrain of all vertebrates.
 The basic form of the pallium is a cylindrical layer enclosing fluid-filled ventricles.
 Around the circumference of the cylinder are four zones, the dorsal pallium, medial pallium, ventral pallium, and lateral pallium, which are thought to be homologous to the neocortex, hippocampus, amygdala, and olfactory cortex, respectively.

+In avian brains, evidence suggests the avian pallium's neuroarchitecture to be reminiscent of the mammalian cerebral cortex.
+The avian pallium has also been suggested to be an equivalent neural basis for consciousness.

 Until recently no counterpart to the cerebral cortex had been recognized in invertebrates.
 However, a study published in the journal Cell in 2010, based on gene expression profiles, reported strong affinities between the cerebral cortex and the mushroom bodies of the ragworm Platynereis dumerilii.
 Mushroom bodies are structures in the brains of many types of worms and arthropods that are known to play important roles in learning and memory; the genetic evidence indicates a common evolutionary origin, and therefore indicates that the origins of the earliest precursors of the cerebral cortex date back to the Precambrian era.